massalabs/Deweb-Websites/README.md

+**⚠️ WARNING: This repository is deprecated.
+Websites uploaded using the [DeWeb CLI](../cli/overview) or the [Decentralized Web Services platform](https://dws.massa.network) are automatically registered in the DeWeb Website Index Smart Contract.
+Please refer to the [Massa DeWeb Documentation](https://docs.massa.net/docs/deweb/getting-started/registries#register-your-website) for more information.**

 # Deweb Websites

 This GitHub repository is a collection of DeWeb websites that can be used by people and tools to help users access websites stored on the Massa Blockchain.
 For more information about DeWeb, please visit the [Massa DeWeb Documentation](https://docs.massa.net/docs/deweb/home).